sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ![Log into RStudio Server](screenshots/login-rstudio.png)

-Upon logging in, you should see your mounted local files in the Files Pane, and you're ready to go!
+Upon logging in, you should see your mounted local folder in the Files pane, and you're ready to go!

 To stop (but not delete!) the Docker container when you are finished for the day, come back to Docker Desktop and hit the "Stop" button for this container.